🆚 OpenSearch vs. RelMeAuth

 Determined by the number of sites in each category.

-OpenSearch is more popular among sites focused on blogs and wiki, business, and online shopping, while RelMeAuth is more commonly used on technical, business forums, games, and personal pages sites.
+OpenSearch is more popular among sites focused on blogs and wiki, business, and online shopping, while RelMeAuth is more commonly used on technical, business forums, personal pages, and fashion and beauty sites.

 Blogs/Wiki